Introduction

 Noah had three sons, from whom all races developed after the Flood (Genesis 10:1-11:9): Ham, Shem and Japheth.

 Hamites went south to places like Central Arabia, Egypt, the eastern shore of the Mediterranean.
 Three of his sons went to Africa.
 Caanan, the son of Ham, and his descendants gave his name to a land which later became the homeland of the Jews.
 A grandson of Ham, Nimrod, was an outstanding leader who build three cities in the Babylonian Valley and also founded Nineveh.
-For many centuries afterwards, these two cities, Babylon and Nineveh were the leading cities of the world.
+For many centuries afterwards, these two places, Babylon and Nineveh were the leading cities of the world.

 Japhites went northward and settled in the regions around the Black and Caspian Seas, and became progenitors of the great Caucasian races of Europe and Asia.